Getting Clean and Sterile

 If you begin brewing a lot, at some point your will find yourself with used bottles.
 You will have friends bring them to you in hopes of scoring some cider, or you will run short of flip tops and have to head down the the recycle center in search of more containers for your 5 gallon batch!
 (Remember not to get any screw top [twist-off] bottles, the threads will not work with your capper, and the neck is thinner glass so it can break) Even if your equipment is all "brand new" it can have oil from fingers or residue from the factory.
 You need to get in the habit of washing everything, every time.
 If you don't, you invite trouble.
 Trouble is expensive, and it tastes like vinegar!

 - Step Two: Remove any labels.
 Guinness bottles are wonderful because the label is held on with a water soluble glue.
-Sliiides right off with a little soak.
-(I am of course referring to the Guinness bottles with the tan paper labels, not the shrink wrapped black ones with the carb tab inside) Some bottles have labels held on with solvent based, NASA engineered, whale-snot--and you can spend an hour working on removing a label.
+Sliiiiides right off with a little soak.
+(I am of course referring to the Guinness bottles with the tan paper labels, not the shrink wrapped black ones with the carb tab inside) Some bottles have labels held on with solvent based, NASA engineered, whale-snot--and you can spend an hour working on removing a single label.
 The day after Saint Patrick's Day is a wonderful time to go bottle collecting at the recycle center.
-Guinness galore!
+Guinness bottels galore!

 - Step Three: Give it a scrub.
 Even if you don't see any klingons, the inside of a bottle has lots of little crannies for stuff to hide.
-You are going to need a good bottle brush from the brew store (photo on left).
+You are going to need a good Bottle Brush from the brew store (photo on left).

 And now that everything is washed up, let's move on the getting things sterile!